daf-19

 summary: Direct experimental evidence of nuclear localization from Senti &

 Swoboda 2008 study characterizing DAF-19 isoforms.
-Both the short
+Both the short isoform

-nonciliated neurons were localized to the nucleus.
+neurons were localized to the nucleus.

 action: ACCEPT

-reason: This IDA annotation provides additional direct experimental
+reason: This IDA annotation provides additional direct experimental evidence

-evidence for nuclear localization of DAF-19 isoforms, complementing the
+for nuclear localization of DAF-19 isoforms, complementing the evidence

-evidence from PMID:12954713.
-Nuclear localization is expected and
+from PMID:12954713.
+Nuclear localization is expected and required for its

-required for its transcription factor activity.
+transcription factor activity.

 supported_by: